tlog-dev/tlog/README.md

 # Tracer + Logger

-The best part is that you don't need to pass the same useful information to logs and to traces like when you use two separate libraries, it's done for you!
+The best part is that you don't need to pass the same useful information to logs and to traces like when you use two separate systems, it's done for you!
 ```golang
 tr := tlog.Start()
 defer tr.Finish()